 There are no tax consequences to filing this form.
-Uncle Sam just feels more comfortable knowing how well its citizens are doing. 🙂
+Uncle Sam just feels more comfortable knowing how well its citizens are doing. 🙂 No seriously, these files would likely just be used in an investigation into fraud or money laundering.

 How do you know if you have to file?
 Unfortunately, answering this question can take almost as much work as filling out the form!

-You can skip this process and just know you have to file, if at any time of the year, your bank account balances and investments together totalled US$10,000 or more.
+You can skip this process and just know you have to file, if at any time of the year, your bank account balances and investments together totaled US$10,000 or more.
 (Use the right conversion rate).

 Otherwise, here’s how you find out if you have to file.

-For each account, investment, pension plan, whole life insurance policy, etc. (see FBAR instructions), find the maximum value the asset reached during the year.
-Sum all these maximums, and convert the sum to US dollars.
+For each account, investment, pension plan, whole life insurance policy, etc., find the maximum value reached at any time during the year.
+Add up all these maximums, and convert the sum to US dollars (see FBAR instructions).
+If the total is $10,000 or more, you have to file the FBAR.

 Note: If you have delinquent FBAR’s or 8938’s, DO NOT file these without finding out how to avoid the late filing penalties!